About NDIS self-management for your child’s funds

 - Establish how you’ll pay the support worker.
 For example, will you pay for the support and then claim the money back from the NDIS?
 Or will the support worker invoice you so you can claim the money from the NDIS first?

 - Check independent contractors have the right qualifications, insurance and safety checks, like working with children checks and NDIS worker screening checks.
 You can ask contractors to apply for an NDIS worker screening check, if they haven’t already done so.
-It can also be a good idea to check your household insurance to see whether you’re covered if a support worker is injured in your home.

 - Consider writing a ‘job description’ that includes a list of duties, expectations about behaviour, confidentiality requirements, communication methods and so on.
-For example, you might want to say that you expect providers to be non-judgmental and respectful of difference.

 Working with the NDIA when you’re self-managing NDIS funds